jagadeesh944078/devTInder-Web/README.md

 - get the feed and add the feed in the store
 - build the user card on the feed
 - add the edit profile feature also
-- see all my connections
+- New Page - See all my connections
+- New Page - See all my conenction Requests